lcarlaw/meso/README.md

 Important log files will be located in the `LOG_DIR` directory.
 These can all be monitored in-line with `tail -f *.log`. `process.py` will run after model data has been successfully downloaded, and will output placefiles in the `output` directory.
 These files will automatically time match in GR, with an update occurring at :15 and :45.

 ##  Adding parameters
-Parameters to be output as placefiles are defined in the config file in the `SCALAR_PARAMS` and `VECTOR_PARAMS` dictionaries.
+Parameters to be output as placefiles are defined in the `plotconfigs.py` file in the `SCALAR_PARAMS` and `VECTOR_PARAMS` dictionaries.
 The key-value pairs will be used for the placefile name and verbose info string, respectively.
 Base plot style specifications in the `contourconfigs` and `barbconfigs` dictionaries are overridden by individual entries in the `PLOTCONFIGS` dictionary with each key needing to match a key in either `SCALAR_PARAMS` or `VECTOR_PARAMS`.

 Parameter calculations are performed in `calc.compute`.
 Numba does not allow easy passing of a dictionary registry containing pointers to parameter calculation functions, so each parameter must be specified as an if-block within function `worker`.
 Specific calculations must be added as a function in `sharptab.derived` and called in the associated if-block within the `worker` function.
 For information on how to add SHARPpy calculations, see the [SHARPpy Scripting documentation](https://sharppy.github.io/SHARPpy/scripting.html).

 ### Parameter example
 Suppose we want to add 0-500 m Storm-Relative Helicity as a placefile.
 To do this:
-1. Add an entry to the `SCALAR_PARAMS` dictionary in the `configs.py` file:
+1. Add an entry to the `SCALAR_PARAMS` dictionary in the `plotconfigs.py` file:
 ```
 'srh500': '0-500 m Storm-Relative Helicity'
 ```